Tri95182/CS314T17mapProject/reports/design.md

 * Spark provides the necessary web support for our MicroServer.
 * JSON provides libraries to manipulate JSON objects using the JSON Schema libraries.
 * Logger provides a centralized logging facility used in all of the application classes.

-# Sprint 1
-We added our team name to all the sections that needed the update.
-We also added a get more info clickable at the bottom instead of a url to make it easier to read.
-Once the info is clicked there is information about the name, URL, version, and type.
-Also, the name at the top of the page can be clicked to go to the team about page.
-Here we have information regard ing the members of Team Bloo and a picture of them.
-The mission statement also appears on this page.
-The page can be closed either by clicking the team name at the top or the close button on the right side of the screen.
-# Sprint 2
-For sprint 2 we added both distance and find .json requests along with their appropriate needed files to help them run.
-We also added a return to current location button and a search button to the map.
-The search button uses the find request to show locations relating to the search.
-Adding to that, we added buttons that generate below the map that allow us to select which two locations we want in order to get the distance.
-Finally, we added a distance button that when clicked after selecting two locations will provide the distance in miles to the user.
-# Sprint 3
-For Sprint 3 we added trips and the UI to support it.
-First we moved the location list to it's own button on the atlas.
-This allowed us to have space for trip, and made adding to trip easier than directly from search bar to trip.
-In search bar we can add locations to the locations list, this way were not adding directly to trip and making a mess of our list.
-Trip is now under our atlas, This displays the trip name, Total Distance, Distnaces, and our locations in our trip.
-We have the ablity to reorder our trip by drag and drop, this changes the order of the polylines and corrects the distances.
-In our drag and drop locations we have the ablity to delete the location or see more info about it.
-In our trip Hamburger option button we have the ablitly Calculate, Save, Clear, and Load.
-Thats most of what we added this sprint 3.
-# Sprint 4
-For sprint 4, we added a handful of UI things.
-First we added filters to the search and the ability to clear the filters.
-In the same sub-menu we also added the feeling lucky button returning a random place based on the filters given.
-The next thing we added was the red poly-line to indicate your current leg of the trip.
-In the itinerary section we added more buttons with their functions.
-We added Load functionality, and next and reverse buttons and functions.
-In the location options, we added a set as start button and function to pick a new starting location.
-Finally we added added more info when you click on the lat at the location marker.
-We also fixed a handful of UI bugs.
 # Sprint 5